What Is The Difference Between A Kayak And A Canoe?

 • Canoes take on a bit more water than kayaks, so expect to get wet

+So, which of these boats should you go with?
 The answer is not one size fits all.
 Your personal preferences will help you make the right decision.
-And if you aren't sure, you don't have to choose right now.
+And if you’re still deciding, you don't have to choose right now.
 You can try each out a few times by renting them at a lake or pond near you!
 This is the best way to determine which boat best suits you.
-They're both great options, and you can't go wrong either way - because you'll be out connected with nature.
+They're both great options, and you can't go wrong either way - because you'll be out-connected with nature.

 < Back to Blog